awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 +  About a specific product or feature\.
 +  Made by the customers who have the greatest social media influence\.

- Using Amazon Comprehend from Aurora Machine Learning is as easy as calling a SQL function\.
+ Using Amazon Comprehend from Aurora machine learning is as easy as calling a SQL function\.
 Aurora machine learning provides two built\-in Amazon Comprehend functions, `aws_comprehend_detect_sentiment()` and `aws_comprehend_detect_sentiment_confidence()` to perform sentiment analysis through Amazon Comprehend\.
 For each text fragment that you analyze, these functions help you to determine the sentiment and the confidence level\.

 ```
 -- Returns one of 'POSITIVE', 'NEGATIVE', 'NEUTRAL', 'MIXED'